motschel123/Mac-Contact-Sync-Obsidian/README.md

 ## Notes
 - In order to communicate with the Contacts app this plugin runs an AppleScript: when asked for permission, **allow Obsidian to access the Contacts app or this Plugin won't work.**
+- If you experience issues with the sychronization of contacts please make sure you have disabled 'export photos in vcard' in your Contacts App before creating an Issue.
 - This plugin is not affiliated with Apple in any way.